 What does one do in the case of minimalism, where there’s no content at all to politicize (ex, a stack of bricks by Carl Andre)?

 You politicize the act of creating minimalist art itself.
-But then, there’s no difference between your criticism between individual works, because you only have one blanket criticism which you attribute to all minimalism.
+But then, there’s no difference in your criticism between individual works, because you only have one blanket criticism which you attribute to all of minimalism.

 The idea that all art is political comes bundled with a virus: all art is judged on its political merit in terms of a particular political agenda.
 Every artist is a cadre, and all art must serve the cause.
 The revolutionaries are the new critics, political allegiance their criterion, and the artists that don’t join ranks are the enemy who must be defeated.

-Sorry, fanatics, but you don’t get to enlist all of art into your political revolution.
-A lot of art is AWOL, a conscientious objector, a celebration of pure beauty, about nature, or even dreaming in an opium trance… “All art is political” is such a grotesque exaggeration, that it might be more accurate to argue the opposite extreme, such as that all the best art succeeds irrespective of whatever political content.
+Sorry, zealots, but you don’t get to enlist all of art into your political revolution.
+A lot of art is AWOL, a conscientious objector, a celebration of pure beauty, about nature, religion, spirituality, exploring the imagination, or even dreaming in an opium trance… “All art is political” is such a grotesque exaggeration, that it might be more accurate to argue the opposite extreme, such as that all the best art succeeds irrespective of whatever political content.
 And if I had to choose one overstatement, it would definitely be the latter.
 The artist is an artist, and not a politician.

 See also: Art is Not Inherently Political!